 For B2B marketers, the biggest competitive gains happen when IoT data shapes decisions.

-Connected Data for Customer-Focused Decisions
+Interconnected Data for Customer-Focused Decisions

 What does an “IoT-informed” decision look like?
 Before we explore how this manifests in B2B marketing, let’s consider a more tangible, if not earthier, example.
 Ever heard of the Connected Cow?
 It refers to cow wearable technology created by Fujitsu Kyushu Systems, designed to help dairy farmers breed their cows more successfully.